Section508Coordinators/ACRT/README.md

 ## Versioning
-For all users we are using [ACRTGitHubRepository](https://github.com/Section508Coordinators/ACRT ) and for Department Of Homeland Security employees who don't have access to GitHub can go to [ACRTBitbucketRepository](https://maestro.dhs.gov/stash/projects/APPDEV/repos/acrt/browse/acrt).Let's work together to make this tool great for all, Feel free to contribute.
+For all users we are using [ACRTGitHubRepository](https://github.com/Section508Coordinators/ACRT ) and for Department Of Homeland Security employees who don't have access to GitHub can go to [ACRTBitbucketRepository](https://maestro.dhs.gov/stash/projects/APPDEV/repos/acrt/browse/acrt).
+Bitbucket requires DHS Network and user authentication. <br />Let's work together to make this tool great for all, Feel free to contribute.

 ## Authors